-Cheree provides psychological care for people in rural and remote areas.
+Cheree provides psychological care for people in rural and remote areas across Australia.

 Normal fee's apply.
 The Medicare rebate for psychological services via telehealth is available for people living in Modified Monash Model (MMM) regions 4 to 7, which cover smaller country towns and remote locations.
 People living in Lithgow (which is MMM region 4) qualify.
-Cheree is happy to bulk bill Students, Health Care/ Concession Card Holders, Pensioners and those experiencing financial hardship.
+Cheree is happy to bulk bill Students, Health Care/ Concession Card Holders and Pensioners.
 Please see Fees section for further details.

 You can check your MMM classification of your location here to see if you live in MMM regions 4 to 7, thereby qualifying for the rural telehealth rebate.